Norfolk Military Reunion Itineraries

 Tour Two: Anchors Away

 Morning - Head to Nauticus, a contemporary museum that uses the natural setting of Norfolk's harbor to showcase global maritime commerce and the world's largest Navy.
 Parallel to Nauticus is the Battleship Wisconsin, one of the largest and last battleships ever built by the U.S. Navy.
 Explore its deck through a self-guided tour or with an additional charge, their guided Topside Tour that will take you back in time to experience this majestic ship that earned five battle stars during WWII.
-Afterwards, stroll through the Hampton Roads Naval Museum, located inside Nauticus and experience over 200 years of Naval history in coastal Virginia.
+Afterward, stroll through the Hampton Roads Naval Museum, located inside Nauticus and experience over 200 years of Naval history in coastal Virginia.

 Afternoon - Enjoy lunch overlooking the Elizabeth River at Waterside District.
 This revitalized waterfront has turned into a central place to dine and features the best of national, local, and regional restaurants - it's sure to please everyone in your group.
 Slurp down some oysters from local seafood restaurant Stripers or devour a juicy burger from Blue Moon Taphouse.
 Waterside also offers live music, festivals, and more.